 He only lived one year in independent Pakistan.

 Nikhilnath wasn’t an enterprising man.
 He was smart and compassionate but not wise.
-Whatever emotion he felt giving the news to his dad evaporated soon.
-By then his first wife had died leaving three children.
+Whatever emotion he felt about giving the news to his dad soon evaporated.
+By then, his first wife had died, leaving three children.
 There was an epidemic of beriberi at that time.
 Three people in the family fell victim to it.

-His second wife too had borne four children by then.
-After getting over the famine most family members moved to Calcutta and found some jobs to survive.
+His second wife, too, had borne four children by then.
+After the famine, most family members moved to Calcutta and found jobs to survive.
 The only exceptions were Nikhilnath and his cousin Shashankanath.
-They were close and had studied in Calcutta together.
-More than academics, Calcutta interested Nikhil in theaters and football.
+They were close and had studied together in Calcutta.
+Beyond academics, Calcutta interested Nikhil in theater and football.
 Both got married during their first year of college.
 Soon after, Nikhil left his studies and came back home to settle.
-Like his father he too avoided any work regarding their estate and gave all the responsibilities to Shashanka.
+Like his father, he avoided any work related to their estate and handed over all responsibilities to Shashanka.
 For some time, he was crazy about the theater.
 He would erect stages and show various plays.
-He wasted a lot of money staging Shakespeare, Ibsen and Bernard Shaw.
+He wasted a lot of money staging Shakespeare, Ibsen, and Bernard Shaw.
 Then he quit all that and decided to spend time with wheels, rods, and baits.

 In the meantime, his oldest son got involved in Shambhu Mitra’s theater and the communist party in Calcutta.